 Ms. Larsen's most popular books are her stories about criminology, sleuthing, and mysterious disappearances.
 Guilty or Innocent?
 (1985) takes up almost two boxes and is based on the cases of nine famous serial killers.
 There are several revisions of her original typescript, as well as proofs, paste-ups and signature blues.
 The nine photographs used for each chapter are also included.
 Ms. Larsen wrote two books about mysterious disappearances, Lost...And Never Found (1985) and Lost...And Never Found II (1991).
 These two books take up two boxes as well.
 The first book, originally titled "What Happened to Them?", has a typescript and a galley.
 The sequel, Lost...And Never Found II makes up the bulk of these two titles.
 Included in the collection are research notes, correspondence with the editor, and her book proposal.
 There are four revisions of the typescript and a proof.
 One of the chapters included in the typescript was never published.
 Psychic Sleuths (1994) discusses the use of psychics to solve crimes.
 Much of Ms. Larsen's work on the book was based on the experiences of fellow children's author Lois Duncan who used a psychic to help solve the murder of her daughter.
 Ms. Duncan made many suggestions for the typescript in her correspondence with Ms. Larsen.
 There are two copies of her book proposal, a typescript, and revisions to the typescript based on Lois Duncan's letters.
 True Crimes and How They Were Solved (1993) is a book about criminology and how crimes are solved.
 Included in the collection are research notes, a book proposal, three edited typescripts, and proofs.

-The Gail Stewart Papers (DG0589) contain the manuscripts for Where Lies Butch Cassidy?, What Happened to Judge Carter?, and Why Buy Quantrill's Bones?
-These titles are part of the History's Mysteries Series written by Anita Larsen and Gail Stewart.
+The Gail Stewart Papers (DG0589) contain the materials for three History's Mysteries books: Where Lies Butch Cassidy, What Happened to Judge Crater, and Why Buy Quantrill's Bones.
+These materials were originally donated with the Larsen Papers but are now housed in a separate collection.

 A. Correspondence1/1 Correspondence with Frank Sloan, editor for the History's Mysteries Series, 11 items.